ravendb/bootcamp/src/Unit-1/lesson4/README.md

 content with [this](NorthwindModels.cs).

 ### Step 4: Request an order number
-Back to the `Program.cs` let's create a minimal user interface which requests order numbers.
+Back to `Program.cs`, let's create a minimal user interface which requests an order numbers.

 ````csharp
 using static System.Console;